 - Following a hearing with one of the Commissioners, a decision will be made as to the merits of your claim.

 - If the decision is not in your favor, you are entitled to a Panel hearing with multiple Commissioners.
 However, you only have 14 days from the original order to appeal the decision from the original hearing by filing a Form 30 (Request for Commission Review).

 - If the panel decision is still not in your favor, and your injuries occurred prior to July 1, 2007, you may file an appeal with the Circuit Court within 30 days.

 - If the panel decision is still not in your favor, and your injuries occurred after July 1, 2007, you may file an appeal with the Court of Appeals.

 - Eventually, once you have exhausted these options, you may be able to file an appeal with Supreme Court of South Carolina.

 Consult with a South Carolina Workers’ Compensation Attorney

-Seek the workers’ compensation benefits you deserve when you reach out to Elrod Pope Law Firm to discuss the details of your case during a consultation.
+Seek the workers’ compensation benefits you deserve when you reach out to Elrod Pope Accident & Injury Attorneys to discuss the details of your case during a consultation.